Tag Archives: running

 It is hard to describe the mental battle that was taking place in those last miles.
 I told myself to just keep running even though I no longer had the energy for it.
 I told myself to run fast so that the ordeal would be over quicker.
 I thought of my family and friends tracking me and did not want to disappoint them.
 And again, if the 3:30 pacer appeared, I did my best to run faster (and in the end, I did finish ahead of him, but a few seconds behind the other 3:30 pacer).

 The crowd at Manchester was fantastic and it was great to hear all the shouts of encouragement including my name from time to time (name were shown on the bibs).
 I also passed plenty of runners walking and told myself that I would not do that.
 Just one parkrun to go.
 Just two miles to go.
-Then there is a sign that says you are on the final straight, most welcome but I did not have it in me to up the pace.
+Then there is a sign that says “welcome to the finish straight,” great news but I did not have it in me to up the pace.
 Kept running, tried to smile for the camera, crossed the line, and then there was a weird moment: is it really OK to slow down now?

 I was pretty sure that I had beaten 3:30 but did not get the exact time until later (not carrying a phone).
 3:27:46, a personal best by over 9 minutes and a good for age for London next year I hope, with over 24 minutes below the required time (V65 M).